17 things that give taxi drivers a bad reputation

 Taxi Insurer arranges cover for a wide variety of vehicles from a panel of insurers to suit your budget and your requirements.

-Benefits can include low deposits and monthly payments, discounts for DSA taxi test, and public and employer's liability.
+Benefits can include low deposits and monthly payments, and public and employer's liability.

 You may also benefit from a Protected No Claims Bonus, and a Mirror NCB from other insurance policies, depending on certain criteria.